UniversalDependencies/docs/contributing/parallel.md

 Nevertheless, one requirement should be always ensured: If the treebanks are split into training, development and test files, the split must be identical in all treebanks of the parallel set.

-It is possible that only some sentences in a treebank are parallel to another treebank.
+It is possible that only some sentences in a treebank are parallel with another treebank.
 For example, some treebanks contain the 20 Cairo examples (Cairo CICLing Corpus) but they also contain other sentences.
 Another example is the SET treebanks of Croatian and Serbian: They have different sizes and sources of the text, but a core part comes from the South European Times and is parallel.
 It is even possible that one treebank has sentences from multiple parallel